The name of this organization is the “Nanaimo Disc Golf Club,” hereafter referred to as the NDGC.

 Membership dues shall be used for the growth of the Club and expenses as listed herein.

-A club member is considered in good standing when his/ her membership dues are current and he/ she has no outstanding debts to the club.
+current and they have no outstanding debts to the club.
 All club members are expected to demonstrate upstanding conduct while present at any course and during all club related activities.

 Failure to maintain upstanding conduct including but not limited to: intentional

 of park rules, violation of Club bylaws, etc. will be reviewed by the Board.
 A three (3) strike warning system will be implemented, leading to the expulsion of said member(s) from the club.
 Warnings will be issued by the Board.

 Club Members have the right to vote at end-of-year (annual) elections for Board as

 Club Members are responsible for proper use of club information, documents, and for their own behaviour.

 All Club Members have the right to express their viewpoints at club meetings and through the Club’s internet presence.
 Club Members have the right to petition or lobby other Club Members and the Board for the purpose of improving the Club or to sway a decision.
-This type of activity is limited to issues directly related to Club matters and should not be used as a platform for
+This type of activity is limited to issues directly related to Club matters and should not be used as a platform for private gain.

-Club members are responsible for their own safety and wellbeing at any club sponsored event.
+Club members are responsible for their own safety and wellbeing at any club-sponsored event.

 Club members will participate in club events at their own risk and will never be required to attend any event they do not wish to participate in due to safety concerns.
 Safety hazards will be reviewed by the Board and corrective action taken when necessary.

 Members are highly encouraged to attend Club meetings, volunteer at Club events and functions, and promote disc golf in a positive manner.
 Members may request resolution

 FINANCIAL STRUCTURE AND PROCEDURES

-· Any purchases on the Club’s behalf over $250 must be voted on and approved by the Board.
+- Any purchases on the Club’s behalf over $250 must be voted on and approved by the Board.

-· Expenses include but are not limited to membership gifts, tournament prizes and entry packages, advertising, insurance, course maintenance/enhancement, web hosting, and other incidental expenses incurred during the operation of the Club.
+- Expenses include but are not limited to membership gifts, tournament prizes and entry packages, advertising, insurance, course maintenance/enhancement, web hosting, and other incidental expenses incurred during the operation of the Club.

-· Any funds loaned to the club by individual Members shall be returned in full within the agreed upon timeframe.
+- Any funds loaned to the club by individual Members shall be returned in full within the agreed upon timeframe.

-· Only the President, Vice President and Treasurer will have access to any/all club bank accounts/payment methods.
+- Only the President, Vice President and Treasurer will have access to any/all club bank accounts/payment methods.
 A Board Member may make purchases on the behalf of one of these 3 individuals with Board approval.

-· Any income from club hosted events, sponsorships, or the sale of merchandise shall remain the property of the Club.
+- Any income from club hosted events, sponsorships, or the sale of merchandise shall remain the property of the Club.

-· Such funds shall be used only for the growth of the club and expenses as listed above.
+- Such funds shall be used only for the growth of the club and expenses as listed above.

-· Any funds invested by the club shall be maintained by the Treasurer.
+- Any funds invested by the club shall be maintained by the Treasurer.

-· No Club Member shall profit from any income the Club receives in the process of normal operations.
+- No Club Member shall profit from any income the Club receives in the process of normal operations.

-· All income and funds residing in the bank account(s) shall be used for the specific purpose of furthering Disc Golf Club and promoting disc golf in our communities.
+- All income and funds residing in the bank account(s) shall be used for the specific purpose of furthering Disc Golf Club and promoting disc golf in our communities.